AlkaShukla26/Aerofit-sports/README.md

 **1. Encourage Upgrades**
 - Identify KP281 and KP481 users with moderate-to-high usage.
 - Offer special deals or information to encourage them to upgrade to KP781.
-- Potential revenue increase: **15–20% higher per customer** for upgraded sales.
+- Potential revenue increase: **higher per customer** for upgraded sales.

 **2. Tailor Marketing by Customer Type**
 - **KP-281:** Focus on affordability and utility; local stores and offline marketing.